michaelkyu/MobMess/README.md

                         'mummer_align.qr_filter.pkl.blp'.Default: if you don't
                         specify this file, then MUMmer alignments will be computed on the fly.
+  -T THREADS, --threads THREADS
+                        Number of threads to do pairwise MUMmer alignments (this only happens if you don't specify `--align`.
+                        Default: 1 thread
   --neighborhood NEIGHBORHOOD
                         Only a neighborhood around each anchor gene will be visualized.
 This specifies the size of the